Tim Witherspoon vs. James Smith II

-The second fight between Tim Witherspoon and James “Bonecrusher” Smith took place on December 12, 1986, at Madison Square Garden in New York, New York, USA.
-The fight was contested for Witherspoon’s World Boxing Association heavyweight championship, and was Witherspoon’s second defense of the championship he had won from Tony Tubbs in January 1986.
+The second fight between Tim Witherspoon and James "Bonecrusher" Smith was contested on December 12, 1986.
+The bout took place at Madison Square Garden in New York City and was contested for Witherspoon's WBA heavyweight championship.
+It was Witherspoon’s second defence of the championship he had won from Tony Tubbs in January 1986.

 Background

 The fight was carried live on HBO World Championship Boxing, HBO’s then-flagship series of boxing telecasts.
 Barry Tompkins was the lead commentator with Larry Merchant and Sugar Ray Leonard as analysts.

 Don King Productions also produced its own broadcast of the fight, as it often did on cards that were promoted by King.
 The voice of King Productions, Bob Sheridan, called the fight.